Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create woodland.

 - a design concept plan and final design plan

-The Forestry Commission makes the stage 2 payment on approval of your submitted stage 2 documentation.
+The Forestry Commission makes the stage 2 payment on approval of your completed Woodland Creation Design Plan Template and the documentation that supports it.

-Note: Forestry Commission approval of your woodland creation design plan does not provide approval to plant.
-If you wish to plant the woodland then it will still be subject to the Environmental Impact Assessment (Forestry) (England and Wales) Regulations 1999 and consultation.
+Forestry Commission approval of your woodland creation design plan does not provide approval to plant.
+If you wish to plant the woodland, then it will still be subject to the Environmental Impact Assessment (Forestry) (England and Wales) Regulations 1999 (as amended) and consultation.
 Find out more about EIAs.

-If your stage 1 data indicates that a more detailed assessment is needed (such as a landscape and visual impact assessment, or an archaeological survey) then you can apply for an ‘extraordinary payment’.
+If the information you collect during stage 1 indicates that a more detailed assessment is needed (such as a peat depth survey, or an archaeological survey) then you can apply for a supplementary payment.
+Where appropriate, the work required under the supplementary payment will need to follow the approach set out in the appropriate standard brief(s).

 How to apply